tim-kos/tender-discussion-detail/README.md

 1. Supply your credentials through environment variables.
 Just copy **env.default.sh** into an **env.sh** file, fill out all the credentials there.

 2. Supply a custom function to fetch data based on a user email in `./bin/tender_discussiondetail`.
+See the example there.

 3. Adjust your config settings in lib/config.js.
-Set the placeholders for your data properly in config.formData.body.
+SeeSet the placeholders for your data properly in config.formData.body.

 4. Run: